edsandorf/obfuscatoR/README.md

 In order keep everything readable and maintainable, please adhere to the code style.
 For details, please see the [R chapter](http://r-pkgs.had.co.nz/r.html) of 'R packages' by Hadley Wickham.

+# Acknowledgments
+This research has received funding from the European Research Council by means of ERC-Consolidator grant 724431-BEHAVE.
+Erlend Dancke Sandorf acknowledges funding from the the Jan Wallander and Tom Hedelius foundation, and the Tore Browaldh foundation, Sweden (Grant No. B2015-0490:1) and the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement 793163-INSPiRE.
+We are grateful to Teodora Szep for testing and commenting on earlier versions of the package.
+Any remaining errors are the sole responsibility of the authors.